 The Honors Scholars seminar series continues with this overview of the origins and themes held within the Hebrew and Christian Scriptures.
 These origins and themes are then projected through the medieval period, 500 AD - 1500 AD, in treatises and in literature, including Old and Middle English epics and lyric poetry.
-Fall semester of sophomore year.
+Spring semester of freshman year.
 Fulfills Writing Intensive requirement.